junixdpirate/lmph-fe-app/README.md

 ```bash
 npx playwright show-report
 ```
-you will view the result in http://localhost:9323/
+you can view the result in http://localhost:9323/

 ## Building

-To create a production version of your app:
+To create a production version of the app:

 ```bash
 npm run build